ELEPHANT SANCTUARY BRAZIL

-We will have volunteer opportunities in the future, but volunteers will not do anything hands-on with the elephants.
+We hope to have volunteer opportunities in the future, but volunteers will not do anything hands-on with the elephants.
 This goes back to surrounding elephants with those they have built up relationships with.
 Instead, volunteers will be helping to provide for and build a future for the elephants.

 Protected Contact Management